ldideric/ldideric/README.md

 </h2>
 <p align=center>
   Hi!
 I'm Lietze from the Netherlands.<br>
-  I'm a beginning programmer studying in Amsterdam.<br>
+  I'm a software developer studying in Amsterdam.<br>
   Welcome to my profile!
 </p>